stlab92/english-vocabulary-mindmaps/README.md

 💖 Enjoying the Vocabulary Mind Map Project?
 Consider supporting this work by sharing it with other learners, teachers, and schools.

+# Here's What to Do with These Mind Maps

+- ✅ **Letter A & B** → Words already have meanings.
+  *Use these as an example of how to use the other letters.
+If you like this method, do the same for C–Z. Or, use them in your own way.*

+- 🔤 **Letter C–Z** → Words only (no meanings).
+  - You need to **add the meaning yourself** (on paper or in MindMap AI).
+  - This helps you learn better by looking up and writing the meaning.

 # How to Use
 Print out your chosen letter mindmap template or use it digitally.
 Each mindmap contains words starting with a specific letteralong with their meanings.
 Use the template to learn new vocabulary and expand your language skills.
 You have two options for using these mindmaps: